ImperialCollegeLondon/repositoryr/README.md

 - Run `devtools::check()` to verify if everything works (As of now, it raises a note “Licence stub is invalid DCF.”)

+## Build a README

+- Use `usethis::use_readme_rmd()` to initialize a basic, executable `README.Rmd` file.
+- In the `README.Rmd` you can add the purpose of the package, provide installation instructions, and show an example of how the package can be used.
+- Remember to render the `README.Rmd` file (each time that you make a change to it) to make the `README.md` file.
+You can do this by running `devtools::build_readme()`.

 ## Add R files and corresponding unit tests

 - Create a R function file using `usethis::use_r("filename")`.